zombocom/rack-timeout/README.markdown

 gem "rack-timeout"
 ```

 That'll load rack-timeout and set it up as a Rails middleware using the default timeout of 15s.
+The middleware is not inserted for the test environment.

 To use a custom timeout, create an initializer file:

 ```ruby
 # config/initializers/timeout.rb